 Focus your studies in the field of psychology and advance your research expertise with a Doctor of Philosophy in Psychology in the College of Liberal Arts at Temple University.
-The Psychology Department offers the resources and unique, hands-on experience required to develop your skills and position yourself for professional research opportunities.
+The Psychology and Neuroscience Department's doctoral program offers the resources and unique, hands-on experience required to develop your skills and position yourself for professional research opportunities.

 The Psychology PhD program offers the following four areas of study in which students can specialize.

-Students interested in neuroscience may also complete a neuroscience specialization via the neuroscience program in the College of Liberal Arts.
+Doctoral students interested in neuroscience may also complete a neuroscience specialization via the Neuroscience program in the College of Liberal Arts.

 Many PhD students go on to postdoctoral research or faculty positions at well-known institutions, where they carry out research in diverse areas from behavioral neuroscience to clinical science.
 Learn more about the career opportunities available to Psychology PhD graduates.